skylight-hq/skylight.digital/pages/toolkits/agile_procurement_playbook/pages/temp.md

 join as team members onto one or more of the existing proof of concept teams with Perspecta, to provide complementary expertise and perspective on the modernization effort.
-Together, we expect that this team will build proof of concepts that serve CMS’s modernization goals, and that are turned into production-ready modules that are actually deployed, providing real value to providers, beneficiaries, MACs, and other CMS stakeholders.
+Together, we expect that this team will build proof of concepts that serve CMS's modernization goals, and that are turned into production-ready modules that are actually deployed, providing real value to providers, beneficiaries, MACs, and other CMS stakeholders.
 We also expect that this team will join with Perspecta to